bitterjug/elm-experiment/readme.md

 only the placeholder has `Nothing`.

 But Elm doesn't know about that invariant.
-And it checks my case statements at compile time and complains if I haven't handled all the options as defined by union types.
+And it checks my case statements at compile time, and [complains if I haven't handled all the options as defined by union types](https://github.com/avh4/elm-format).
 Which means I can't simply ignore the `Nothing` case of `id: Maybe Int` when I know the invariant holds (I don't remember Haskell being that strict).
 Elm wants me to [banish the null](http://elm-lang.org/guide/model-the-problem#banishing-null) `id` from my code.
 So how might this look if I model the problem in a way that makes my invariant explicit?
 Remove `id` from the _Result_ record and include it only in